cul-it/eureka_migration_tools/README.md

 # Running

-There is an interactive menu that has been added to make it easier to run the included scripts.
+An interactive menu has been added to make it easier to run the included scripts.
 This menu can be accessed by running:

 ```bash